 5.1.1.
 Proof pressure

-The inner container and the pipe work situated between the inner container and the outer jacket is pressurized to a pressure ptest ≥ 130 per cent (MAWP + 0.1 MPa) in accordance with the test procedure in Annex 3, paragraph 1.1. without visible deformation, degradation of container pressure, or detectable leakage.
+The inner container and the pipe work situated between the inner container and the outer vacuum jacket is pressurized to a pressure ptest ≥ 130 per cent (MAWP + 0.1 MPa) in accordance with the test procedure in Annex 3, paragraph 1.1. without visible deformation, degradation of container pressure, or detectable leakage.

 5.1.2.
 Baseline initial burst pressure